fjall-rs/fjall/README.md

 ## Stable disk format

 Is the disk format stable yet?
-Not quite, notably missing is:
+Not quite, but it will be when:

-- Finalize journal format
+- Journal format is finalized
-- Bloom filters
+- Disk format is pinned by unit tests to prevent breaking changes
-- Write a specification
+- Version 1.0.0 is released

 ## Future